Guide to landlord responsibilities

 We recommend the use of an application form to capture all necessary information about the (prospective) tenants, including their National Insurance number.

-Like any other income, you will need to pay tax on any profit you make from your rental property.
+Like any other income, you will need to pay tax on rental income made from your rental property.

 This will either take the form of completing an annual income tax self-assessment for private individuals or filing a corporation tax return if you are operating as a limited company.